 Snow Angel, Sand Angel by Lois-Ann Yamanaka, illustrated by Ashley Lukashevsky

-On the Big Island of Hawaii, there is snow on the top of Mauna Kea, but it’s not what Claire was expecting when she sees snow for the first time.
+On the Big Island of Hawaii, there is snow on the top of Mauna Kea, but it’s not what Claire was expecting when she saw snow for the first time.
 Still, she has an idea to get a similar experience of making a snow angel.
 Join Claire as she explores the natural wonders of Hawaii. [picture book, ages 4 and up]

 ‘Ohana Means Family by Iluma Loomis, illustrated by Kenard Pak